 Al fresco meals are one of the greatest pleasures of the summer months, and luckily, Prague has plenty of excellent outdoor dining destinations to take advantage of.
-Many of the city’s best restaurants and cafes offer imaginative and thoughtful outdoor seating areas, along with fantastic food and drink.
-Enjoy brunch in a garden that backs on to the city’s historic Hunger Wall, exemplary coffee and homemade cake in a secret garden, or a three-course French-inspired meal and natural wine as you bask in the sunshine near Old Town Square.
-Here’s our pick of the best outdoor dining destinations to visit on your next trip to Prague.
+Many of the city’s best restaurants and cafés offer imaginative and thoughtful outdoor seating areas, along with fantastic food and drink.
+Enjoy farm-to-fork cuisine in a cute cobbled courtyard, exemplary coffee and homemade cake in a secret garden, or a three-course French-inspired meal and natural wine as you bask in the sunshine near Old Town Square.
+Here’s our pick of the best outdoor dining options in Prague.

 Sansho’s Asian-inspired cuisine has earned it a loyal following in Prague and beyond.
 Chef Paul Day works with local suppliers who are committed to traditional farming methods and high standards to create a minimal waste menu that uses the whole animal.
 Furthermore, it’s an ideal option for warm weather dining thanks to its outdoor seating area, which allows diners to bask in the sun whilst tucking into some exceptional cuisine.
 Stop by for lunch and try the legendary pork belly sliders before moving on to the rabbit jungle curry or crispy sweet and sour beef.
 The green tea ice cream and chocolate chip cookie sandwich also make the ideal summer treats.

 Located in the leafy Letna district, Cukrarna Alchymista is Prague’s very own secret garden and hidden oasis of calm.
 Visit for great coffee, an extensive range of delectable cakes and lighter bites.
 Fitted with wonderfully old-fashioned décor, there are plenty of gluten- and dairy-free options in addition to some sinfully good cheesecake, all served on pretty vintage chinaware.